History

 In 1996, University Security Department was renamed to the Department of Public Safety.
 The Department of Public Safety included the University Police, Parking Division, and Key Control.

-History of the Location of the Department of Public Safety
+History of the Location

 The first permanent location for the Watchmen in the 1940’s was an old house at the corner of Grand and University near Woody Hall.
 It was described as “awful small, crowded, and pretty old” when the Security Office moved into it.